capnemo/distributed-sort/readme.txt

 Description
 -----------

-Distributed Sort is a tool to sort large files ( > 1GB).
+Distributed Sort is a tool to sort large files ( > 1GB) in a reasonable time.
 The solution is to break up the input file into multiple segments, sort each one of the segments in parallel and merge all the sorted segments.
 Essentially a distributed merge sort.
 The software works on most unix like OSes and has been tested on linux, freeBSD and Mac OS X. The cluster consists of one initiator and multiple agents.
 The initiator starts sorts on different agents and completes the merge once the sorts are done.
 It is possible to run the software with a single agent on the same machine